How to Keep a Website Project on Budget

 During any project, agency and client commit to ongoing communication.
 Part of this process, budget reporting reduces risk while also keeping everyone focused on delivering the best possible work with the highest value.

 Mightybytes provides budget reports every 2-4 weeks, depending on what works best for both teams.
 Our reports show an overall comparison of how budget used tracks alongside project progress and desired timeline as well as any important considerations that could impact project success.
 These reports become stepping stones for ongoing conversations about how to maximize the

 Disagreements can be healthy and productive if they are conducted with mutual respect and a shared commitment to making the project a success.

-Finally, it’s important that all project stakeholders feel comfortable talking about difficult topics like budgets, oversights, missed deadlines, and so on.
+Our client, fellow Certified B Corp Dharma Merchant Services, told us the quote above and we couldn’t agree more.
+It is important that all project stakeholders feel comfortable talking about difficult topics like budgets, oversights, missed deadlines, and so on.
 Accountability is key.
-Disagreements can be healthy and productive if they are conducted with mutual respect and a shared commitment to making the project a success.
 While we always aspire to the highest standards, no team is perfect.
 Mistakes happen.
 Clients and agencies should feel comfortable discussing these issues productively (see trust & transparency above).

 Executing the Perfect Project

 There is no guarantee that every website project will go off without a hitch.
 By taking a fixed bid-managed scope approach to these projects, however, risk is minimized across the board.
 Lines of communications remain open and surprises are few.
 Client and agency teams know what to focus on at any given moment and, through ongoing reporting and communication, everyone is aware of project and budget status.
 This helps teams prioritize and re-prioritize to keep things on track and under budget.
 That means more sustainable financial practices, and a more successful project all around.